cirnum/loadtester/installer/npm/readme.md

 You have the convenience of directly incorporating a worker node into the master web UI and synchronizing from there, eliminating the need for the MASTER_IP argument.

+> **--HOST_URL**=<Your Server URL where the master is hosted> (useful when your application is running within a Docker container or if you need to assign a specific DNS for the master) Optional.

 Steps: `Server` > `Add New Server` > `Sync With Master` ( In Web ui )